 - Muscle tremors

 Abusing gabapentin can also lead to dependence in the body.
 This may result in withdrawal symptoms with reduced or stopped use.
 Symptoms of gabapentin withdrawal can include insomnia, anxiety, sweating, and pain among others.

-Find Gabapentin Abuse Treatment For Yourself Or A Loved One
+Find Gabapentin Use Treatment for Yourself or a Loved One

-Drug abuse and mental health treatment at Vertava Health of Ohio offers a peaceful and welcoming environment for people to overcome their problem and start on a path towards a more hopeful future.
+Drug use and mental health treatment at The Bluffs offers a peaceful and welcoming environment for people to overcome their problem and start on a path towards a more hopeful future.
 Our treatment programs offer a number of evidence-based and holistic treatments to help patients heal from the physical, emotional, and psychological harms of addiction.

 The Bluffs offers a safe space for people to find the type of treatment that works best for them as they pursue a sober and more balanced future.
 If you or a loved one is struggling with gabapentin use or addiction, don’t wait to reach out for help.
 Contact our dedicated treatment specialists today to learn more about The Bluffs’s programs for helping patients overcome gabapentin use and addiction.